milan-daus/Literature-on-Water-Reservoir-Management/README.md

 1. Kleinhenz, A., Koenig, A., 2018.
 [Home ranges and movements of resident graylag geese (Anser anser) in breeding and winter habitats in Bavaria, South Germany](https://doi.org/10.1371/journal.pone.0202443) PloS one 13, e0202443.

 1. Kornijów, R., 2009.
 [Controversies around dam reservoirs.
 Benefits, costs and future](https://doi.org/10.2478/v10104-010-0001-4) Ecohydrology & Hydrobiology 9, 141-148.

+1. Mauksch, S., von der Gracht, H., Gordon, T.J.
+2020 [Who is an expert for foresight?
+A review of identification methods](https://doi.org/10.1016/j.techfore.2020.119982) Technological Forecasting and Social Change, Volume 154, May 2020, 119982.

 1. Nguyen, H., Pham, T., Lobry de Bruyn, L., 2017.
 [Impact of Hydroelectric Dam Development and Resettlement on the Natural and Social Capital of Rural Livelihoods in Bo Hon Village in Central Vietnam](https://doi.org/10.3390/su9081422) Sustainability 9, 1422.